 Absolutely!
 Simply replace the butter with a plant-based alternative, like Country Crock or Earth Balance baking sticks.

-Dairy-free milk made from soy, oats, or almonds tends to work the best, or you can substitute water instead.
+Dairy-free milk made from soy, oats, or almonds tends to work the best for fluffy chocolate buttercream frosting, or you can substitute water instead.

 Fluffy Chocolate Buttercream Frosting